 How can you improve your credit score when budgeting in Connecticut is difficult.
-Even when people start out with good financial habits, they often get talked out of them by persuasive marketing messages that praise the value of having things right now — even if it means extra debt.
+Even when people start out with good financial habits, they often get talked out of them by persuasive marketing messages that praise the value of having things right now — even if financing it means extra debt and bigger monthly payments.

-At The Law Offices of Neil Crane, we understand that credit card companies target people — especially young college students and people who have been in previous financial trouble — telling them that credit cards are like free cash.
+At The Law Offices of Neil Crane, we understand that credit card companies target people from all walks of life who can’t afford monthly payments — telling them that credit cards are like free cash.
 This could not be farther from the truth.
 The best way to financial health is to stay out of debt.

 The best way to avoid giving away your paycheck is to create a budget and stick to it.
 Your budget should list your net income as well as all your expenses.
 It should plan for paying off the principal amounts on debts as well as saving some money for future needs.

 The only way to make a budget work is to follow it.
 At the Law Offices of Neil Crane, we can help.
 Our goal is to help you make long-term, smart financial decisions.
 To do this, we continue our representation until your financial goals are achieved.
 Whether we begin our legal representation with bankruptcy or foreclosure concerns, we make sure that you understand your debt to income ratio — and that debt reduction is the best way to put your financial life back on track starting with how to control your spending.

 At The Law Offices of Neil Crane, in Hamden, Connecticut, we often spend time talking with our clients — making sure that they understand the basics of financial health — so that they have the tools to make the right decisions about their finances.
-This usually includes a discussion about Debt to Income ratio.
+This always includes a discussion about Debt to Income ratio.
 It rules your financial life every day.

 There are many financial habits that lead to a good debt to income ratio: